Russia detains executive of state technology corporation Rusnano

-MOSCOW Russian law enforcement agencies have detained a senior official at state technology corporation Rusnano on suspicion of misusing company funds, an investigative committee said on Saturday.
+MOSCOW (Reuters) - Russian law enforcement agencies have detained a senior official at state technology corporation Rusnano on suspicion of misusing company funds, an investigative committee said on Saturday.

 Andrei Gorkov, a managing director at Rusnano's investment division, is suspected of placing the company's funds in a bank that later lost its licence, with the aim of then financing the bank's activities in 2011-2013.